 Kristen Margiotta is a Delaware based contemporary oil painter whose passion for art is pervasive throughout her lifestyle.
 For over fifteen years, she has been exhibiting and selling her work, illustrating books, and actively participating in her local art community.
 She has been an instructor of art since that time, instructing at a variety of locations including at the college level.

 Margiotta has exhibited in galleries and museums nationally and was represented by the Pop Gallery, Santa Fe, NM for a decade.
 Her oil paintings are found in the homes of private collectors across the country, ranging from collectors of animation and cartoon art, to dark art, pop surrealism, and realism.
-Before Covid, she was host of Oddball Art Hall in Wilmington, DE for six years, a unique event combining art show, live painting, and music, which forged and unified the local and regional art community.
+She was host of Oddball Art Hall in Wilmington, DE for seven years along with a colleague, which is a unique event combining art show, live painting, and music, which forged and unified the local and regional art community.
 Her most recent exhibitions included Modern Eden Gallery, San Francisco and The Convent, Philly, PA.

-Margiotta instructs private art lessons at RH Gallery in Hockessin DE, and is currently working towards expanding to online teaching for adults via blog, tutorial videos and more.
+Margiotta instructs private art lessons at her home studio, and instructed art for over 15 years.
+She is currently working towards expanding to online teaching for adults via blog, tutorial videos and more.
 Stay tuned!

 “No one does RED like her ”- Scott Kirschner, painter, Arch Enemy Arts.